aadityapurani/NodeJS-Red-Team-Cheat-Sheet/README.md

 ```

 ### Need More ?
-Repository would be mainted time to time.
+Repository would be maintained time to time.
 Feel free to contribute.

 ### Contact
 [@aaditya_purani](https://twitter.com/aaditya_purani)